sbates130272/fio-stuff/README.md

 ## Quick Start (latency.sh)

-1. Ensure fio, python and gunplot are installed and on your path.
+  1. Ensure fio, python and gnuplot are installed and on your path.
-2. cd into top-level folder (fio-stuff by default).
+  1. cd into top-level folder (fio-stuff by default).
-3. Check that the defaults in ./latency.sh are to your liking and match your system.
+  1. Check that the defaults in ./latency.sh are to your liking and match your system.
+  1. Run:
-4. sudo ./latency.sh -f <filename> -i <iodepth> -r <rwmixread> -s
+     ```sudo ./latency.sh -f <filename> -i <iodepth> -r <rwmixread> -s <size>```
-<size> [NB you may not need sudo depending on permissions].
+     [NB you may not need sudo depending on permissions].
 Note that
-device needs to be a block device or regular file with rw permissions.
-Use -r 0 for write latency plots, the default is for read latency plots (-r 100).
+     device needs to be a block device or regular file with rw
+     permissions.
+Use -r 0 for write latency plots, the default is for
+     read latency plots (-r 100).
-5. This should create two file called ${FILENAME}_read_lat.1.log and
+  1. This should create two file called ${FILENAME}_read_lat.1.log and
-${FILENAME}_write_lat.2.log and two file called latency.time.png and latency.cdf.png.
+     ${FILENAME}_write_lat.2.log and two file called latency.time.png and
+     latency.cdf.png.
-6. The .log files currently consist of 4 columns as explained in the fio HOWTO.
-These are time, latency (us), direction (0=read), size (B).
+  1. The .log files currently consist of 4 columns as explained in the
+     fio HOWTO.
+These are time, latency (us), direction (0=read), size
+     (B).
-7. latency.time.png is a time series plot of the measured latency. latency.cdf.png is a plot of the CDF of the measured latency.
-Both files can be viewed using any reasonable image viewer.
+  1. latency.time.png is a time series plot of the measured
+     latency. latency.cdf.png is a plot of the CDF of the measured
+     latency.
+Both files can be viewed using any reasonable image
+     viewer.

 ## Quick Start (threads.sh)

-1. Ensure fio, python and gunplot are installed and on your path.
+  1. Ensure fio, python and gnuplot are installed and on your path.
-2. cd into top-level folder (fio-stuff by default).
+  1. cd into top-level folder (fio-stuff by default).
-3. Check that the defaults in ./threads.sh are to your liking and match your system.
+  1. Check that the defaults in ./threads.sh are to your liking and
+     match your system.
+  1. Run the following:
-4. sudo ./threads.sh -f <filename> -i <iodepth> -r <rwmixread> -s
+     ```sudo ./threads.sh -f <filename> -i <iodepth> -r <rwmixread> -s <size>```
-<size> [NB you may not need sudo depending on permissions].
-Note that
-device needs to be a block device or regular file with rw permissions.
+     [NB you may not need sudo depending on permissions].
+Note that device needs to be a block device or regular file with rw permissions.
 Use -r 0 for write latency plots, the default is for read latency plots (-r 100).
-5. This should create two file called threads.log and threads.cpu.log and a plot called threads.png.
+  1. This should create two file called threads.log and threads.cpu.log and a plot called threads.png.
-7. threads.png is a plot of fio threads vs CPU utilization.
+  1. threads.png is a plot of fio threads vs CPU utilization.
 It can be viewed using any reasonable image viewer.

 ## Updates